hooliooo/Astral/README.md

 # Astral
-Astral is a minimal HTTP Networking library that aims to simply an application's networking layer by breaking down the steps needed to create a network request.
+Astral is a minimal HTTP Networking library that aims to simply an application's networking layer by abstracting the steps needed to create a network request into multiple objects.

-It aims to shy away from the typical network layer singleton by encapsulating each network request as an object.
+It aims to shy away from the typical network layer singleton by encapsulating each part of network request as an object.

-Astral makes full use of the [BrightFutures](https://github.com/Thomvis/BrightFutures) API to flatten the asynchronous calls associated with networking, making your code base as readable as possible.
+Astral makes use of the [BrightFutures](https://github.com/Thomvis/BrightFutures) library to flatten the asynchronous calls associated with networking, making your code base as readable as possible.

 Inspired by Soroush Khanlou's [blog post](http://khanlou.com/2016/05/protocol-oriented-programming/) on Protocol Oriented